furqanazhar/BMI-Calculator/readme.md

 # BMI Calculator
-This application reads an input json file (`data/data.json`) of people with their respective weights and heights.
+This application calculates BMI by reading an input json file (`data/data.json`) of people with their respective weights and heights.

 Below is the output result:
 1. BMI Values, BMI Category and Health Risk (added in output json file in path `data/result.json`)